churlie-com/jekyll.churlie.com/_posts/2021-10-21-ip-address.md

 Because of the predictable way Google names its servers, you could deduce that the server in question is located in Amsterdam, which makes sense because it's close to where I am (Brussels, BE).
 Not every hosting company will have the same logic of server naming.
-E.g. this web site is hosted on Github Pages, and comes from an IP address like 185.199.108.153.
+E.g. this website is hosted on Github Pages, and comes from an IP address like `185.199.108.153`.
 A reverse lookup of this address gives `cdn-185-199-108-153.github.com`.
+This makes one none the wiser.

+## IP geolocation

-An IP info API like `ipinfo.io` will even tell you more about the location and the owner of the IP address:
+An IP info API like `ipinfo.io` will tell you more about the location and the owner of the IP address:

     ❯ curl ipinfo.io/142.251.36.37
     {